-(This is the Third in a series of articles on the perils of added sugar.
+(This article, The Truth About Fruit Sugar, is the Third in a series of articles on the perils of added sugar.
 Be sure to check out the second article, “Fight Sugar Cravings with Plant-Based Nutrition”).

 I’ve got some good news for you, dear plant-based eaters.
 The answer is an unqualified, resounding “yes,” it absolutely matters where fructose comes from.